-Carers Leads across the country report that no authority has waived charges for all residential respite for the current financial year.
-Other authorities are considering this but if approved, Inverclyde will be the first local authority in Scotland to deliver this commitment.
+Carers Leads across the country report that no Local Authority has waived charges for all residential respite for the current financial year.
+Other authorities are considering this but Inverclyde is the first Local Authority in Scotland to deliver this commitment.